-Thank you for choosing the National Saddle Centre to advise and fit you and your horse with the saddle of your preference.
+Thank you for choosing the NSC - The English Saddle Co to advise and fit you and your horse with the saddle of your preference.
 Every care will have been taken to give you the best advice for the comfort of you both.
 When you booked an assessment and test ride you will have been asked for a detailed brief of horse and rider, discipline and preferences, and you may well have sent photographs of your horse.
 Based on this information, our fitter will have selected saddles and you will have been given the opportunity to try as many different saddles as were deemed possible fits for both you and your horse.

 NSC charge $150 (including its) per horse assessment.
 This covers an hour of our saddler/fitter’s time doing whatever is deemed most necessary – test rides, re-fits, minor re-balances.
 More expensive and complicated work including flocking will be quoted for at the time and after the hour there is a charge of $20 incl.
 GST per quarter of an hour.

 If you are unsure and do not wish to purchase the saddle on the day you may be offered an extended test ride facility so that you may ride in the saddle you have selected for one week.
 This means that you may trial the saddle again in privacy and at your leisure.
 The cost of this facility should you wish to return the saddle is $100 plus the carriage back to NSC and it is subject to the saddle being returned in new condition except for small marks on the girth straps and normal wear for 5 or 6 rides.
 Scuffs, scratches, scrapes and teeth marks will be charged.
 We recommend that you ride in the saddle several times during the week to be as sure as you can be that it is the right saddle for you.